Tree shaping: Design options

 Designs may include abstract, symbolic, or functional elements.
 Some shapes crafted and grown are purely artistic; perhaps cubes, circles, or letters of an alphabet, while other designs might yield any of a wide variety of useful shapes, such as clothes hangers, laundry and wastepaper bins, ladders, furniture, tools, and tool handles.
 Eye-catching structures such as living fences and jungle gyms can also be grown, and even large architectural designs such as live archways, domes, gazebos, tunnels, and theoretically entire homes are possible with careful planning, planting, and culturing over time.
 The Human Ecology Design team (H.E.D.) at the Massachusetts Institute of Technology is designing homes that can be grown from native trees in a variety of climates.

 Suitable trees are installed according to design specifications and then cultured over time into intended structures.
 Some designs may use only living, growing wood to form the structures, while others might also incorporate inclusions such as glass, mirror, steel and stone, any of which might be used either as either structural or aesthetic elements.
 Inclusions can be positioned in a project as it is grown and, depending on the design, may either be removed when no longer needed for support or left in place to become fixed inclusions in the growing tissue.

-The befit of using trees to grow a design which is then harvested for furniture, is that these pieces are stronger than the results of conventional manufacturing process.
-As the grain of the timber flows through the design instead of being chopped into smaller pieces then glued back together to form the design.
-All the joins of a shaped tree are grafted forming a stronger bond than a manufactured piece.
+The benefit of using trees to grow a design which is then harvested for furniture is that these pieces are stronger than the results of conventional manufacturing process.
+This is because the grain of the timber flows through the design instead of being chopped into smaller pieces then glued back together.
+All the joins of a shaped tree are grafted, forming a stronger bond than a manufactured piece.

 Environmental benefits

 Shaped tree projects can play a role in mitigating the imbalance of carbon dioxide-oxygen that happens in cities, creating a microclimate that could be soothing to human habitation.
 The types of projects that could work in this environment would be playground equipment, road furniture, walkways with over-bridges and bus shelters.
 This increased growth of trees would improve the shade and create a fresh wind channel.
 When choosing the trees to use a fruit tree would have the added use of giving food as well.
 It can be renewable in the long run and when they die they can be used as fertilizer.

 The trees and shaped roots can hold the soil preventing soil erosion and forestalling landslides.
 In the right circumstances the trees could be planted over landfills and garbage dumps.
-Biodegradable waste could be used to help the trees remain healthily.
+Biodegradable waste could be used to help the trees remain healthy.